Overhaul of Pattern Table

 /as path separator, even on Windows, which is quite counter-intuitive for most Windows users.

-Long story short, DocFetcher’s pattern table is a hot mess, and DocFetcher Pro was a good opportunity to clean it all up:
+Long story short, DocFetcher’s pattern table is a hot mess, and the rewrite that came with DocFetcher Pro was a good opportunity to clean it all up:

 - Wildcards were added and are set as the default so that now even mere mortals can write matching rules.